slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+- having to go to school on your birthday and everyone pointing it out.
+- can i ask you a question?
+99%people get frightened.
+- anxious persons feel the only way to achieve relaxed certainty is getting new info. but the more you know the more you'll realize you don't know.
+Then you try to get more and more: information centrifugue.

 > *"The quality of your mind is the quality of your life."
 -- Naval Ravikant*
 > *"You won't have inner peace until you give up your war against the world."